Pushpenderrathore/Contactsd/README.md

 ```
 ---

+# result.img (ADMIN ONLY – NOT FOR PUBLIC USE)

+Open:
+sudo cryptsetup open result.img mysecure
+sudo mount /dev/mapper/mysecure /mnt/secure

+Files are inside:
+/mnt/secure

+Close:
+sudo umount /mnt/secure
+sudo cryptsetup close mysecure

+---

 # CAUTION!

-Never try to Tamper This software data.
-It can be overwritten or Crash Program to work B'coz of that Data Will be Unusable or Corupted forever.
+Never try to Tamper This tool.
+It can be overwritten or Crash.